hanscode/dynamic-seo-tags/README.md

 ### Configuring the Plugin
 After activation, it's important to configure the plugin to ensure it operates correctly with your site's SEO strategy:

-- Variable Name: Navigate to the plugin's settings page and enter the URL parameter name that you want the plugin to dynamically replace in your site's SEO meta tags.
+- **Variable Name**: Navigate to the plugin's settings page and enter the URL parameter name that you want the plugin to dynamically replace in your site's SEO meta tags.
-- SEO Meta Description and Title: Set up templates for your SEO meta description and title.
+- **SEO Meta Description and Title:** Set up templates for your SEO meta description and title.
 Use the specified placeholder (e.g., `[variable]`) to mark where the dynamic content should be inserted.

 By configuring these settings, you tailor the Dynamic SEO Tags plugin to your site's specific needs, enhancing your SEO dynamically based on URL parameters.